 In essence, that she would continue to have difficulties for the foreseeable future, including in her day-to-day living, decision-making, problem-solving, looking after herself and complying with her treatment plan, which included seeing her psychiatrist and attending her GP for an injection every month.

-A member of Claimont staff assessed my daughter and spoke to my husband and I, and her psychiatrist, as well as reading her medical notes.
+A member of Claimont staff assessed my daughter and spoke to my husband and me, and her psychiatrist, as well as reading her medical notes.
 She identified a number of areas that she and a colleague from Claimont would work on and what the goals were.
 They included checking in on her 5 times a week for an hour initially to build a relationship, understand her symptoms, educate her on the need for medication, take her out, helping her to make decisions, support her with her shopping, and essentially acting as role models whilst encouraging her to gain independence.

 They supported my daughter with broad rehabilitation goals where she could see improvements in certain areas of her life.